lukaszkutylowski/CalcSpringBootMVC/README.md

 Flag allows to turn off display of null values.
 Last section is footer with informations about author and date.

-*Image shows code with Expression Language which implements presenting of results*

 ![alt text](/.readmeimages/image6.jpg)

 ### error.jsp

-*Image shows error.jsp file with error message*

 When user input dividing by zero or invalid operator then application return error message with link to main page.